 MK 54 lightweight torpedo development

 The US Navy intended to develop an advanced lightweight hybrid torpedo (LHT) for the replacement of its Mark 46 torpedo.
-A successful critical design review (CDR) was performed in November 1999 after developmental testing began in July 1999.
+A successful critical design review was performed in November 1999 after developmental testing began in July 1999.
 Raytheon won a sole source contract to produce the MK 54 torpedo in April 2003.

 The company commenced full-rate production of the torpedo under the Navy’s LHT programme in October 2004.
 The five-year contract, valued at more than $500m, included the delivery of 51 MK54 lightweight torpedoes and related support services throughout the lifecycle.
-The torpedo achieved initial operational capability (IOC) in 2004, while the Vertically Launched ASW Rocket (ASROC) (VLA) system attained the IOC in 2010.
+The torpedo achieved initial operational capability (IOC) in 2004, while the Vertically Launched ASW Rocket (ASROC) (VLA) system attained IOC in 2010.

 Design and features of MK 54 lightweight torpedo

-The MK 54 lightweight torpedo includes hardware and software features of the Mk 46, Mk 50 and Mk 48 torpedoes coupled with commercial off-the-shelf technology to provide improved ability to tackle shallow-water countermeasures.
-MK 54 torpedoes are equipped with processing algorithms that help them in detecting false targets or countermeasures and then hunt the identified threats.
-The torpedo has a length of 2.71m, a diameter of 32.3cm and weight of 275.7kg.
-The warhead carried by the weapon is high explosive and weighs 43.9kg.
+MK 54 torpedoes are equipped with processing algorithms that help them detect false targets or countermeasures and then hunt the identified threats.
+The torpedo has a length of 2.71m, a diameter of 32.3cm and a weight of 275.7kg.
+The warhead carried by the weapon is highly explosive and weighs 43.9kg.

 The modernisation of the MK 54 will include upgrades to hardware and software to significantly enhance the probability of kill-and-meet, changing threats in the littoral environment.